 The use of the broker is usually not to access a particular policy but rather to have the advice and experience on what suits the company best.
-If approaching directly to the insurer TD plc will not have the added guidance from the brokers experience when purchasing cover.
+If approaching directly to the insurer TD plc will not have the added guidance from the brokers experience when purchasing cover therefore they could purchase a cover which is less suitable.